About

 - Skater number: 603

 - How did you choose your derby name?
-It’s badass and a play on my last name.
+It’s a play on my last name.

 - Derby debut year: 2020